 If you apply to this joint degree programme, you will be asked to submit two examples of recent written work.
 We encourage you to submit a coursework essay or dissertation, not a text of short answers or a personal opinion piece.
 If your schoolwork does not include essays, it is best to ask your teacher to set you an essay to write in your own time, and then to confirm that the essay is your own work in an attached statement.

 If you are invited to interview, the essays from your coursework may form part of the discussion.
 You can expect to have two interviews, each lasting between 25 and 40 minutes.
-In one of these, you will be asked to discuss a set of documents that you will have had a chance to study beforehand and on the subject of which you will also have been asked to put down some thoughts in writing.
+In one of these, you may be asked to discuss a set of documents that you will have had a chance to study beforehand and on the subject of which you will also have been asked to put down some thoughts in writing.
 No other specific preparation is required for the interviews.

 Our typical conditional offer for History and Politics will be A*AA at A-Level; comparable conditions are set for those taking the IB and other school-leaving examinations.

-- Dr Daniel Larsen
+- Dr Jessica Patterson

 - Dr Glen Rangwala

 - Professor Samita Sen